Notting Hill Carnival London with Kids: The Family Day (Sunday) Survival Guide

 Rule 6: Position yourself near a permanent street.
 Not in a closed-off block.
 You want to be able to walk OUT if needed.

-The Cultural Context Worth Sharing With Kids
+The Cultural Context Worth Sharing With Your Kids

 Where to Stay

-If you can stay in West London (Notting Hill, Bayswater, Paddington), you can walk to the carnival and avoid the tube congestion.
+If you can stay in West London (Notting Hill, Bayswater, Paddington), you can walk to the carnival and skip the tube congestion.
 Hotels in this zone book up and rates double for the August Bank Holiday weekend - book by April or May.

 The Sunday Itinerary